kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-file-format.md

 #### Broker: URL= [USER= PASSWD=]

-This sets the mqtt broker url, and also username and password if required.
+This sets the mqtt broker url, and also user-name and password if required.
 Each dash file must contain exactly one broker element.

 Example: